How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 The basic idea of prehabilitation

-Prehabilitation means preparing the body for the upcoming stresses – with targeted training that improves strength, mobility, and endurance.
+Prehabilitation means preparing the body for upcoming stresses – with targeted training that improves strength, mobility, and endurance.

-This concept is now a standard component of modern endoprosthesis centers, such as the ENDOPROTHETICUM Rhein-Main, where individually adapted programs are developed.
+This concept is now an integral part of modern endoprosthesis centers, such as the

 Training focuses for hip replacement (Hip TEP)

-• Abductor training (lateral leg lift)
+• Hip abductor training (lateral leg raises)

 • Mini squats to improve standing stability

-• Single-leg stance exercises to promote balance
+• Single-leg standing exercises to improve balance

 Training focuses for knee prosthesis (Knee-TEP)

-For patients with a planned knee replacement the focus is on:
+For patients with a planned knee replacement , the focus is on:

 • Leg axis control to stabilize movement